Where Are They Now?

 B.M.
 Music Business, Business Administration Minor 2000

 John went on to receive a Masters in Music from Bowling Green State University before returning to Millikin as Adjunct Assistant Professor of Music.
 He teaches music theory, composition, and directs vocal jazz ensembles.
 His choral and chamber music has been performed throughout North America and Europe.
 The University of Oregon’s Waging Peace Through Singing, an international competition for choral music on the theme of peace, has recognized his work.
 He has also received recognition from other organizations such as American Society of Composers, Authors, and Publishers, the Society of Composers Inc. (both national and regional conferences), the National Federation of Music Clubs, and Primavera En La Habana 2004 (Spring in Havana) International Electroacoustic Music Festival in Havana, Cuba.
 He was recently selected as a finalist for the IV Edition Pierre Schaeffer International Competition of Computer Music in Italy.
 In addition, members of the Detroit Symphony Orchestra, New York New Music Ensemble, the Hradec Kralove Men's Chorus, the Gregg Smith Singers, Chicago A cappella, the New York Treble Singers, and the Anti-Social New Music Ensemble have performed his music.
-John is currently working on a Doctorate at the University of Illinois: Urbana-Champaign.
+John is currently teaching at Kansas City Community College.

 B.M.
 Music Business, Business Administration Minor 2000